haiiro-shimeji/gmap/README.txt

    this will be on a 'html filtered' format, ensure that the weighting is such that the HTML filter comes before the gmap filter.

-7) (optional) If the user functionality will be used, a table must be added to the database (as defined in gmap_user.mysql) and it must be turned on in the gmap settings page.
+7) (optional) If the user functionality will be used and location.module is not installed, the location  table must be added to the database (as defined in location.mysql) and it must be turned on in the gmap settings page.

 Instructions
 ------------